fabjab86/otto-car-client/README.md

 [Sample Views](#sample) <br>

 ### Introduction
 This is an SPA built with React that utilizes a REST API built with node.
-Hosted on [Firebase]()
+Hosted on [Heroku](https://farah-cars.herokuapp.com/)

 ### <a name="testcase"></a>Test Case Scenario :